 This is a story of friendship between Amos McGee, an elderly man who works in a zoo, with the animals.
 For his love to the animals, they return to him when he got sick.
 The animals accompany him at home.
 What a beautiful story.

-This post is also linked to The Massive Guide to Homeschool Reading List in iHomeschool Network.
+This post is a part of the 5+1 Days to Enjoy Fictions with Children.
+Click the Picture below to read other related posts: This post is also linked to The Massive Guide to Homeschool Reading List in iHomeschool Network.
 Click the picture below to check out other posts: